 Tracy Mitrano is a cybersecurity expert, teacher, mother, and New York native.

-She ran for the US House to bring economic opportunity to New York’s 23rd District and cybersecurity expertise to Congress, where she planned to work to ensure the integrity of our elections and the security of our digital borders.
+She is running for the US House to bring economic opportunity to New York’s 23rd District and cybersecurity expertise to Congress, where she planned to work to ensure the integrity of our elections and the security of our digital borders.

 Growing up in Rochester and helping her father in his downtown restaurant, Mitrano learned firsthand the importance of community and hard work.
 From a young age, she learned how crucial it is to have access to good healthcare.
 Her older brother is developmentally disabled and blind, and when her mother became critically ill, her family nearly went bankrupt paying medical bills.